An Octogenarian’s Autonomous Energy System Powers Remote Chalet in the Woods: A Unique Solution for Off-Grid Living

 While his oven and fridge have always run on propane since purchasing his cottage in 2011, Michel Dudemaine had pumps and water barrels for water needs.
 However, he took it to another level in 2012 by purchasing a tower (like a tower with antennas before cable existed) to install next to his chalet.

-He then installed two 4-by-6-foot photovoltaic solar panels at the top of the tower so he could adjust and rotate them depending on the sun.
+He then installed two 4-by-6-foot photovoltaic solar panels at the top of the tower so he might adjust and rotate them depending on the sun.
 His purchase kit also included 4 12 volt batteries connected in series and an inverter.
 The whole thing cost him around $7,000.

 Listen to Yves Daoust’s economic segment via